-A special kind of meeting that is publicized and open to the public is a mass meeting; it usually takes on a "town hall meeting" format; to prepare for a mass meeting, the sponsors must:

-Choose who they prefer as a chairperson Choose who calls the meeting to order and nominates the whom and explaining its purpose To conduct business, the assembly at the meeting should adopt resolutions, these resolutions may be drafted before adopt resolutions; these resolutions may be drafted before the meeting, or the assembly can appoint a committee to draft the resolutions at the meeting
+A special kind of meeting that is publicized and open to the public is a mass meeting; it usually takes on a "town hall meeting" format; to prepare for a mass meeting, the whom .
+Decide the rules that will be proposed for the meeting .
+Choose who makes the initial speech opening the meeting and explaining its purpose To conduct business, the assembly at the meeting should adopt resolutions: these resolutions may be drafted before the meeting, or the assembly can appoint a committee to draft the resolutions at the meeting

-Choose who cans the incenting to order and nonlinates the chairperson Choose who should be nominated for secretary and by
+.
+Choose who calls the meeting to order and nominates the chairnerson .
+Choose who should be nominated for secretary and by